naska8701/naska8701/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...K8S, CI/CD
 - 💞️ I’m looking to collaborate on  projects with K8S, CI/CD, Containers, Dockers
-- 📫 How to reach me ...
+- 📫 How to reach me via this platform.

 <!---
 naska8701/naska8701 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.